 - CyberGhost Another good value option.
 Good for beginners with easy-to-use apps that are simple to install on all platforms.
 Good streaming speeds.

-- PrivateVPN Smaller network that operates fast servers in Argentina and unblocks most streaming sites.
+- PrivateVPN Smaller network that operates fast servers in Argentina and works with most streaming sites.

-- Hotspot Shield A secure, high-speed service capable of unblocking a wide range of geo-blocked services from abroad.
+- Hotspot Shield A secure, high-speed service that works with a wide range of services from abroad.

 How to get an Argentinian IP address

 Don’t worry; getting a real IP address from Argentina is very simple and straightforward.

 Here’s how to get an IP address for Argentina:

 - Begin by signing up with a suitable VPN provider (we recommend NordVPN).